fatih-ilhan/fatih-ilhan.github.io/_publications/STHP.md

 achieved by the introduced method in terms of fitting capability in synthetic and real datasets with respect to the conventional inference methods in the spatio-temporal Hawkes process literature.
-We also analyze the triggering interactions between event types and how their dynamics change in space and time through the interpretation of learned parameters.
+We also analyze the triggering interactions between event types and how their dynamics change in space and time through the interpretation of learned parameters.</div>